 Outside of cost, there were a few other things we looked at when making our decisions.
 Music production software, or DAWs (digital audio workstations), can be quite complex pieces of software, meaning a solid entry point is necessary.

 That was the first area we looked at, that the software was easy to use.
-As productions continue to grow more complex, the software often does too, so finding a DAW that was intuitive was top priority.
+As productions continue to grow more complex, the software often does too, so finding a DAW that was intuitive was a top priority.

 Of course, we also took a keen look at cost.
-While the range is pretty wide here, there aren’t any options in the multiple thousand dollar range.
+While the range is pretty wide here, there aren’t any options in the multiple thousand dollar ranges.
 Take, Pro Tools HD, for example.
 There are, however, options that have more expensive tiers should you choose to stay on that path.

 Garageband – Free